tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 # Research Projects

-The origins of the software date back to the first projects expanding IFC for infrastructure at the Technical University of Munich [@Amann:2014:ECPPM; @Singer:2014:IfcAlignment; @Amann:2015:OIP; @Amann:2015:OKSTRA; @Amann:2015:ICCBEI].
+The origins of this software date back to the first projects expanding IFC for infrastructure at the Technical University of Munich [@Amann:2014:ECPPM; @Singer:2014:IfcAlignment; @Amann:2015:OIP; @Amann:2015:OKSTRA; @Amann:2015:ICCBEI].
-There, first implementations of roads' geometric concepts and interfacing between multiple standards (like IFC, OKSTRA and LandXML) have been explored (see Figure \ref{fig:road}).
+There, first implementations of roads' geometric concepts and interfacing between multiple standards (like IFC, OKSTRA, and LandXML) were explored (see Figure \ref{fig:road}).

 Further on, many functionalities were added during the course of these projects:

 - support for first experimental IFC schema additions for tunnels [@vilgertshofer:2017:iwcce];
 - support for PCD and their analysis [@Hecht:2018:PCDtoAlignment];
 - support for IFC Programming Language (IFC-PL) [@Amann:2018:Diss];
-- support for linked data approaches [@Beetz:2019:linkeddata];
+- support for linked data approaches [@Beetz:2019:linkeddata]; and
 - support for IFC4x1, IFC4x2, and IFC4x3 candidate versions of the IFC standard during their development [@Jaud:2020:siBIM].

 ![A perspective view of road geometry on terrain's surface with clearly marked fills.\label{fig:road}](../images/Beta1_5_Windows8_1.png)